• Skip to main content

 2. Enable or Disable Fast Charging on Older Samsung Galaxy Phones

-Follow the steps below to switch ON or Switch OFF the Fast Charging feature on your Samsung Galaxy Phone
+If you are using an older device, you can follow the steps below to switch ON or Switch OFF the Fast Charging feature on your phone.

 2. On the Battery screen, you can enable or disable Fast Cable Charging and Fast Wireless Charging by moving the slider to ON or OFF.